Welcome to the O Scale Newark & E'port Connecting Railroad

 Boy Paint Factory,

-which lie along our very urban line, weaving its way through the back
+which lie along our very urban line, weaving its way through the back yards of the

-Ironbound area, parts of Kearny and Elizabethport (E'port to Jerseyans).
+Elizabethport (E'port to Jerseyans).

 CNJ passenger service at the Railway Express Agency Depot